jsdealy/latin/scriptaBarbara.md

 omnis interpretatio scripturae duabus rebus pendet: discendo id quod discendum est, et praebendo discitum. disseram de discendo primum, deinde de praebendo. magna moles et ardua haec, difficile sustineri, et ut timeo, imprudens moliri.

+> What is truth? said jesting Pilate; and would not stay for an answer.
+> Certainly, there be that delight in giddiness; and count it a bondage to fix a
+> belief; affecting freewill in thinking as well as in acting.
+And though the
+> sects of philosophers of that kind be gone, yet there remain certain
+> discoursing wits which are of the same veins, though there be not so much blood
+> in them as was in those of the ancients.
+But it is not only the difficulty and
+> labor which men take in finding out of truth: nor again, that, when it is
+> found, it imposeth upon men’s thoughts, that doth bring lies in favor; but a
+> natural though corrupt love of the lie itself.
+One of the later schools of the
+> Grecians examineth the matter, and is at a stand to think what should be in it
+> that men should love lies; where neither they make for pleasure, as with poets;
+> nor for advantage, as with the merchant, but for the lie’s sake.

+quid est veritas? ita cavillatus Pilatus, et manere ad responsum noluit. certe sunt qui ludendo luxurient, et pro vinculis ullam firmitatem credendi considerent. voluntate liberata praeditos esse simulantes cum cogitant atque cum agunt.